Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 Water has many stores and flows in the rainforest.
 Water is affected by a variety of physical factors including temperatures, rock permeability and porosity, and relief.

 High temperatures allow the atmosphere to have high absolute and relative humidity, with a higher dew point.
 This allows large, cumulounimbus clouds to form with convectional rainfall from the heat, all year round.
 Diurnal changes in temperatures mean that precipitation occurs typially in the afternoons.
 In addition, these high temperatures and the geographical location (between the tropics) means that transpiration losses are high, but also the inputs into the plants are high, stimulating great plant growth, which in turn increase water uptake and evapotranspiration.
-Overall, 1/2 to 3/4 all precipitation is recycled (evaporated without any runoff).
+Overall, **1//2 to 3/4 all precipitation is recycled** (evaporated without any runoff), demonstrating strong interdependence between the land, biosphere and atmosphere with evapotranspiration and precipitation.

 > This is an example of a **positive feedback loop**: greater vegetation, greater evapotranspiration, greater precipitation, greater vegetation... etc.

-Rock permeability in the Amazon i
+Rock permeability in the Amazon is also a physical factor.
+The Amazon Basin is surrounded to the north and south by the Guiana and Brazil Shields, sections of ancient crystalline rock with high amounts of jointing, with the central Amazon River lying inbetween, in an area of weakness.
+This means that runoff rates are much higher for large portions of the Amazon, due to there being little potential to store and slow water movement during intense precipitation events.